 - Note: Chili freezes well

 If you and your family love chili, it’s a long winter.
-Mix it up and try some other variations.
-Here are the 32 top-rated chili recipes from Cooking Light to get you started.
+Here are the 32 top-rated chili recipes from Cooking Light to keep you eating chili to your heart’s content.

 I hope your new year is getting off to a wonderful, tasty and healthy start!